Succeed in Understanding Physics

 Making Sounds with Musical Instruments

-Sound or Music from a String
+Sound Created from a String or Wire

-Equation for Sound from a String
+Equation for Sound Created from a String

-Thickness and Material Factors in Equation for Sound from a Wire
+Equation for Sound Created from a Wire

 Detecting Sound Waves